nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 ## Summary

-This proposal is intended to contain the design for how to dynamically configure the data plane for the NGINX Kubernetes Gateway project.
-Similar to control plane configuration, we should be able to leverage a custom resource definition to define data plane configuration.
+This proposal is intended to contain the design for how to dynamically configure the data plane for the NGINX Gateway Fabric (NGF) project.
+Similar to control plane configuration, we should be able to leverage a custom resource definition to define data plane configuration, considering fields such as telemetry and upstream zone size.

 ## Goals

-Define a CRD to dynamically configure various settings for the NKG data plane.
+Define a CRD to dynamically configure various settings for the NGF data plane.
+The initial configurable options will be for telemetry (tracing) and upstream zone size.

 ## Non-Goals

- - This proposal is not defining every setting that needs to be present in the configuration.
+ 1. This proposal is not defining every setting that needs to be present in the configuration.
- - This proposal is not for any configuration related to control plane.
+ 2. This proposal is not for any configuration related to control plane.